Screen printing machines, also called screen printing presses, are the most productive piece of equipment in any screen printing business.

 Each manufacturer and press has different procedures, but basic terminology and knowledge of screen printing will help you learn faster.
 We suggest contacting the manufacturer of your press directly and inquiring about learning opportunities.

-M&R commonly hosts educational events at their Chicagoland facility, Ryonet and ROQ hosts classes across the US, and there are dozens of screen printing trade shows where you can learn more.
-You should also consider reading Scott Fresener's classic book, Printing T-Shirts For Fun and Profit.
+M&R commonly hosts educational events at their Chicagoland facility, Ryonet hosts classes across the US, and there are dozens of screen printing trade shows where you can learn more.
+You should also consider reading Scott Fresener’s classic book, Printing T-Shirts For Fun and Profit.

 Additionally, Printavo has published a book about running a successful screen printing business.
 We suggest you take a look.